paulf-999/airflow_templates/dags/examples/better_examples/trigger_another_dag_example/trigger_another_dag/README.md

 ## Airflow DAG Template

-This diretory describes the template Airflow DAG file/folder structure, as well as conventions used.
+This directory describes the template Airflow DAG file/folder structure, as well as conventions used.

 Where the purpose of each of the files within the template are as follows: